Drug Information

 Drowsiness/reduced alertness: Hydroxyurea may cause drowsiness.
 Avoid operating machinery or motor vehicles or doing other potentially hazardous tasks until you determine how hydroxyurea affects you.

-Fertility: Men who take hydroxyurea may experience a decrease in the number of healthy sperm produced.
+Fertility: People who take hydroxyurea may experience a decrease in the number of healthy sperm produced.
 Sometimes this is reversible when the medication is stopped.
 If you are considering starting a family after treatment with hydroxyurea, talk to your doctor.

 Infection: As well as killing cancer cells, hydroxyurea can reduce the number of cells that fight infection in the body (white blood cells).
 If possible, avoid contact with people with contagious infections.
 Tell your doctor immediately if you begin to notice signs of an infection, such as fever or chills, severe diarrhea, shortness of breath, prolonged dizziness, headache, stiff neck, weight loss, or listlessness.
 Your doctor will do blood tests regularly to monitor the number of specific types of blood cells in your blood.